lakith/movie-viewer/README.md

 ```

 ### Docker
-Dillinger is very easy to install and deploy in a Docker container.
+Movie-viewer is very easy to install and deploy in a Docker container.

 By default, the Docker will expose port 3000, .